Greg Halford: Style of play

 Halford was praised for his versatility, to the extent that he was referred to as a utility player.

 During his time at Colchester, he played primarily on the right-hand side of midfield, though appeared in the centre of midfield, as a right-back, and a forward, where he scored six goals in nine games.
 While at Forest, the Nottingham Post stated that during the 2012–13 season, Halford "played in every position on the pitch for Forest, asides from actually taking the keeper's gloves", going on to add that he did "not look out of place" as either a full back or "even in wide positions in midfield", with manager Billy Davies also installing Halford as a striker.
 Upon signing for Cardiff in 2017, manager Neil Warnock, who had managed Halford at Rotherham, commented that "he played five or six positions" in the previous season.

 Personal life

-In 2023 Halford became one of the first professional footballers to reveal his autism diagnosis.
+In 2023 Halford became one of the first professional footballers to reveal that he is autistic; he also revealed that he had been subjected to discrimination throughout his career due to his perceived failure to 'fit in' with teammates, notably at Reading and by Roy Keane at Sunderland.